hackingprincesa/Active-Directory-Lab/README.md

 	- Type "index=endpoint command and scripting" in search bar

 ![T1059](https://github.com/user-attachments/assets/7ec76d1c-168e-4042-8b00-05c7b150d6e2)

+***Summary***

+Congratulations, you've reached the end of the guide!
+Your setup should be fully operational, with successful communication between four Virtual Machines: the Windows 10 Target Machine, Kali Linux Attacker Machine, Splunk, and Windows Server.
+You should now be able to view events in Splunk, test its functionality, and assess defenses using tools like the Crowbar brute-force password cracker, the ART framework, and more.

 <Can build alerts to detect both attacks in the future